Abel Tasman Coastal Track huts and campsites

 Totaranui has a massive summer campsite, like 870 playful campers in peak season, but there is a section set aside for walkers.
 The hitch is that you are only allowed to stay one night.

-Waiharakeke Bay campsite is a sheltered site that though called Waiharakeke Bay is not so close to the beach, once again has too much slope for not slipping down the hill in the night.
+Waiharakeke Bay campsite is a sheltered site that though called Waiharakeke Bay is not so close to the beach.

 Watering Cove campsite is a small campsite with a beach that almost disappears at high tide.
 The sites are good uns.

-Whariwharangi Bay campsite is adjacent to the historic hut and a short walk from the beach, the campsites are sheltered and catch all day sun, if the sun is out.
+Whariwharangi Bay campsite is adjacent to the historic hut and a short walk from the beach.
+The campsites are sheltered from the wind, and catch all day sun, if the sun is out.

 The historic, ie, around 1896, original farmhouse, now Whariwharangi Bay Hut, has been converted into cosy and comfortable tramper’s accommodation in this less travelled northern section of Abel Tasman.